 SECTION 1.
-Interest or Dividends on Capital Prohibited.
-Cumberland Valley Electric shall at all times be operated on a cooperative non-profit basis for the mutual benefit of its patrons.
+Interest or Dividends on Capital Prohibited, Cumberland Valley Electric shall at all times be operated on a cooperative non-profit basis for the mutual benefit of its patrons.
 No interest or dividends shall be paid or payable by Cumberland Valley Electric on any capital furnished by its patrons.

 SECTION 2.
 Patronage Capital in Connection with Furnishing Electric Energy.
 In the furnishing of electric energy Cumberland Valley Electric's operations shall be so conducted that all patrons, members and non-members alike, will through their patronage furnish capital for Cumberland Valley Electric.
-In order to induce patronage and to assure that Cumberland Valley Electric will operate on a non-profit basis to all its patrons, members and non-members alike, for all amounts received and receivable from the furnishing of electric energy.
-All such amounts in excess of operating costs and expenses at the moment of receipt by Cumberland Valley Electric are received with the understanding that they are furnished by the patrons, members and non-members alike as capital.
+In order to induce patronage and to assure that Cumberland Valley Electric will operate on a non-profit basis to all its natrons, members and non-members alike, for all amounts received and receivable from the furnishing of electric energy in excess of operating costs and expenses properly chargeable against the furnishing of electric energy.
+All such amounts in excess of operating cost and expenses at the moment of receipt by Cumberland Valley Electric are received with the understanding that they are furnished by the patrons, members and non-members alike as capital.
 Cumberland Valley Electric is obligated to pay by credits to a capital account for each patron all such amounts in excess of operating costs and expenses.
-The books and records of Cumberland Valley Electric shall be set up and kept in such a manner that at the end of each fiscal year the amount of capital, if any, so furnished by each patron is clearly reflected and credited in an appropriate record to the capital account of each patron, and Cumberland Valley Electric shall web are sound to facpital so credited to is account.
-All such amounts credited to the capital account of acch patron, and Lumberland Valley Electric shall with a reasonable time after the close of the fiscal year notify each patron of the amount of capital so credited to his account.
-All such amounts credited to the capital account of any patron shall have the same status as though they had been pair to the patron in cash in pursuance of legal obligation to do so and the patron that the furnished Cumberland Valley Electric corresponding amounts for capital.
+The books and records of Cumberland Valley Electric shall be set up and kept in such a manner that at the end of each fiscal year the amount of capital, if any, so furnished by each patron is clearly reflected and credited in an appropriate record to the capital account of each patron, and Cumberland Valley Electric shall within a reasonable time after the close of the fiscal year notify each patron of the amount of capital so credited to his account.
+All such amounts credited to the capital account of any patron shall have the same status as though they had been paid to the patron in cash in pursuance of legal obligation to do so and the patron had then furnished Cumberland Valley Electric corresponding amounts for capital.